Colombo · Sri Lanka

 Pettah · Street market

-Colombo city skyline with Seema Malaka Buddhist temple floating on Beira Lake at sunset, Colombo, Sri Lanka
+Colombo skyline at night with Seema Malaka temple on Beira Lake and the Altair building, Colombo, Sri Lanka

 Getting Around